Do you know which level of editing you need?

 Developmental (or structural) editing aims to improve the content and structure of a text.
 In fiction, this would look at plot, pacing, structure, narrative and characterisation.
 In non-fiction, this would look at the structure and narrative of a text, as well as making sure the flow of ideas isn't confusing for the reader.
 I don't offer a developmental editing service, but I do offer an early manuscript review (beta reading) service.
 Click the button below to find out more about my early manuscript review service.

-Line (or stylistic) editing addresses the content, writing style and language of a text at sentence and paragraph level, making sure the sentences flow smoothly whilst retaining the author's voice.
+Line (or stylistic) editing addresses the content, writing style and language of a text at sentence and paragraph level, making sure the sentences flow smoothly while retaining the author's voice.

 Copy-editing is the correcting stage where errors or inconsistencies in punctuation, spelling, grammar and formatting are addressed.
 The text is aligned to the style sheet at copy-editing level, making sure it is consistent with the preferred style and grammar rules.